itspladd/personal-website-old/blog/_posts/2016-02-26-textures-part-two.md

 ---
 title: "Textures, Part 2: Paul Draws Your Nightmares"
+shortdesc: "All I see is lamprey watermelons now.
+Everywhere."
+preview-image:
+  file: "banner-paul-draws-nightmares.png"
+  title: "If you ever find one of these in your attic, call an exterminator.
+And a priest.
+Actually, it's better if the exterminator is ALSO a priest."
+  alt: "A drawing of an oblong shape with detailed patterns applied to various parts.
+On section has a tomato interior with a tree-like exterior.
+Another section shows the inside of a pumpkin with a knit wool exterior.
+The third section shows a blue-cheese interior with a sandy texture on the outside."
 ---

 I have to give credit to a friend of mine for the title of this post.
 He had this to say about my [first dissection exercise]({% post_url 2016-02-18-did-paul-learn-textures %}):